ssduman/doodle-classifier/README.md

 NeuralNetwork.reset_parameters(new_layer)
 ```
 ### Bugs: ###
-* plit.close() also closes Tkinter.
-If plt not closed, program runs at background. (see [#13470](https://github.com/matplotlib/matplotlib/issues/13470))
+* Calling plt.close() also closes Tkinter.
+If Matplotlib is not closed, program runs at background. (see [#13470](https://github.com/matplotlib/matplotlib/issues/13470))
-* Softmax at last layer doesn't work properly.
-In NeuralNetwork.py, I accidently made `dZ = predict - Y / batch_size`, instead of `dZ = (predict - Y) / batch_size` for multi class classification.
-This works somehow but the loss is high.
-I tried `softmax(z - np.max(z))` but accuracy decreases to 1 / labelsize.
-All other situations, softmax raises "RuntimeWarning: overflow encountered in exp" or loss raises "RuntimeWarning: divide by zero encountered in log".
 * When program predicts false, if you hit false button and do not select true image, that segment does not go away.
 * PILL.ImageGrab support OS X and Windows only.

-_Please let me know if there is something wrong_
+_Please let me know if there is something wrong.
+CNN is under construction._